 The McCloud River opens to fishing on the last Saturday in April and remains open through November 15.

 Over 7 miles of the renowned McCloud River flow through the famous Bollibokka property.
-5 miles of this (from the McCloud River Bridge upstream to Chatterdown Creek) is accessible to guests staying at the Clubhouse/Rock House, while the upper 2 miles above Chatterdown Creek is reserved for guests staying at the Way Station.
+5 miles of this (from the McCloud River Bridge upstream to Chatterdown Creek) is accessible to guests staying at the Historic Main House/Rock House, while the upper 2 miles above Chatterdown Creek is reserved for guests staying at the Way Station.
 A system of trails follows the entire ranch section of river, with some trails on both sides of the river.
-This section of the McCloud is comprised of deep emerald pools, riffles and pocket water, all full of wild rainbow and brown trout ranging from 6 inches to over 6

 May and June: